 Friday the 13th

-On Friday the 13th of October 1307 the King of France arrested leading members of the Knights Templar and seized their property in France.
+On Friday the 13th of October 1307 Philip IV, the King of France, arrested leading members of the Knights Templar and seized their property in France.
+Many of the Templars were brutally tortured until they confessed to false charges.
 By 1312 Pope Clement had dissolved the Templars and handed most of their property over to the Hospitaller Knights.

 Knights of the Order

 Templars and Hospitallers were knights before they joined their religious orders.
 William Marshal joined the Templars from his deathbed.
 Knights who joined the orders became monks and the red cross emblazoned on the white surcoat of the Templar knights has become a common symbol of medieval Europe.
 Not all members of these military orders were knights; some were priests and others were un-knighted soldiers.

 Knights in medieval Europe were generally upper-class men from a wealthy background who had spent their childhood as ‘pages’ learning social etiquette and then spent their teens as ‘squires’ learning horsemanship and other military skills.

 A Rare Grave Slab

 The graveyard across the road contains a rare example of an Irish Knights Templar grave slab.
 It is rectangular in shape and is decorated with a cross and a lamb.

 All that remains of the medieval church is the tower.
 The tower suggests that the church, like others in medieval Wexford, was fortified against attack.
 Such an attack might have come from the native Irish, unhappy with Norman control, or from rival religious houses in the area.
 In the 19th century the tower was modified when the modern Church of Ireland church was built alongside it.